Sentieon/Sentieon-WDL/pipelines/germline_DNAseq-DNAscope/README.md

 ### gVCF output

-By default, the pipeline will output variants in the VCF format.
+By default, both pipelines will output variants in the VCF format.
 The `inputs.json` file can be updated to output variants in the gVCF format:
 ```json
 "sentieon_germline.output_gvcf": true,
 ```

-gVCF output format is supported in both DNAseq and DNAscope pipelines.
+gVCF output format is supported in both Sentieon DNAseq and DNAscope.

 ### Alignment and pre-processing only

-By default, the pipeline will implement the full Sentieon DNAseq pipeline from Fastq->VCF.
+By default, the fastqToVcf pipeline will implement the full Sentieon DNAseq pipeline from Fastq->VCF.
 The `inputs.json` file can be updated to skip variant calling:
 ```json
 "sentieon_germline.run_calling": false,
 ```